JSONScript/jsonscript/README.md

 - Platform and language independent
 - Asynchronous and concurrent
+- Implements calculations
 - Implements all control from instructions from general purpose languages, including functions, macros and exception handling
-- Does not implement any data structures or calculations - they should be provided by the host platform.
+- Does not implement any data structures - they should be provided by the host platform.
 - Results from previously executed instructions in the script can be used as parameters by the following instructions.